shaneramey/landscape/README.md

 This may be because it was only recently introduced, and is gaining traction.
 Some or all of its functionality may be pulled into Helm eventually.

+It handles deletes of objects by wiping out everything in the namespace that's not defined in Landscape.

 ## Deployment targets:
  - local (minikube)
  - GKE